MigVega/Ogm2Pgbm/README.md

 * [Reference projects](#reference-projects)

-## Requirements: Install docker
+## Requirements

-If you plan to use our docker container you only need to install [docker][docker].
+If you plan to use our docker container, with all the methods installed (Warning: it requires >5 GB of space) you only need to install [docker][docker].

+If you **don't want to use docker** and only want to use the Ogm2Pgbm package, you can install the content of [this folder](https://github.com/MigVega/Ogm2Pgbm/tree/main/ogm2pgbm) and use it as a normal catkin package.

-If you **don't want to use docker** and you might see the content of the [docker file][docker_file] and install the respective dependencies on your local machine.
+If you still want to insall all the different localization methods, you can have a look at the [docker file][docker_file] and install the respective dependencies on your local machine.

 ## OGM2PGBM